cockpit-project/cockpit/doc/protocol.md

     {
         "owner": "1:"
     }

+A "publish" message can be used to export DBus interfaces on the bus.
+The bridge will then send "call" messages back to the frontend for each method invocation on the published interface and object path.
+The interface must first be described with DBus meta information.
+If a cookie is specified then a reply will be sent when the interface is published.
+If the interface is already published at the given path, it will be replaced.

+   {
+       "publish": [ "/a/path", "org.Interface" ],
+       "id": "cookie"
+   }

+An "unpublish" message will unexport a DBus interface on the bus.
+It is not an error if no such interface has been published.

+   {
+       "unpublish": [ "/a/path", "org.Interface" ],
+   }

 DBus types are encoded in various places in these messages, such as the arguments.
 These types are encoded as follows: